agoda-com/Agoda.IoC/README.md

 services.AddSingleton<>(); // [RegisterSingleton]
 ```

-If the class inheirt's from multiple Interfaces, use the "For" proeprty on teh attribute
+If the class inherit's from multiple Interfaces, use the "For" proeprty on the attribute

 ```csharp
     [RegisterSingleton(For = typeof(IMultipleAttributes1))]
 ```

-This should cover most common use cases, for more complex one's you'll need to use the other attribute options
+This should cover most common use cases, for more complex one's you'll need to use the other attribute options metioned above.

 ## Dedication